jessonfoo/p003/week_7/5_technical_blog.md

 ## Release 0: Copy Your Blog Template
-Copy your blog tempate into a new HTML file named `week7_technical.html`.
+In the blog-posts directory in your [USERNAME]github.io repository, copy your blog tempate into a new HTML file named `week7_technical.html`.

+If you don't have a blog-posts directory, create one, move all of your blog posts there, and modify the links on the index of your site.
+Make sure if someone navigates to your site, that they can see all of your blog posts!

 ## Release 1: Research
 Select a topic below to research.